National Security (2003 film): Production

 In April 1998, it was reported that Robert Newmyer's Outlaw Productions had formed a multi-film co-production agreement with Intermedia and Fuji Television.
 Action comedy script National Security from Spin City writers Jay Scherick and David Ronn was announced to be the first production of this agreement.
 In January 2000, National Security was being developed as a potential vehicle for Jamie Foxx.
-By October 2000, the film was set up at Columbia Pictures after Warner Bros. passed on the project with Martin Lawrence in negotiations for a $20 million per picture deal to play the lead in both National Security and a sequel to Blue Streak, with Lawrence next working on whichever project was ready to go first.
+By October 2000, the film was set up at Columbia Pictures after Warner Bros.
+Pictures passed on the project with Martin Lawrence in negotiations for a $20 million per picture deal to play the lead in both National Security and a sequel to Blue Streak (1999), with Lawrence next working on whichever project was ready to go first.

 Reception

-On Rotten Tomatoes National Security has an approval rating of 11% based on 89 reviews, with an average rating of 3.5/10.
+On Rotten Tomatoes, National Security has an approval rating of 11% based on 89 reviews, with an average rating of 3.5/10.
 The site's critics consensus reads: "The action in National Security is mindless, while the humor says nothing insightful about racial issues."
-On Metacritic the film has a weighted average score of 34 out of 100 based on 25 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 34 out of 100 based on 25 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "B+" on scale of A+ to F.

 Joe Leydon of Variety wrote that "Despite some tasty contributions from Lawrence and Zahn, too much of National Security has the bland flavor of microwaved leftovers."
 A. O. Scott of The New York Times said it "Lacks the wit to do anything new and instead recycles tired jokes and attitudes."
 Michael Wilmington of the Chicago Tribune wrote was critical of the script but said the actors save the film, and concludes "I wouldn't race out to see "National Security," but it does give you exactly what you'd expect: yocks, explosions and funny brawling buddies rolling all over those over-used L.A. freeways."
 Ann Hornaday of The Washington Post panned the film calling it "a by-the-numbers sop to adolescent testosterone overload" and said that to call Lawrence "a poor man's Richard Pryor" was both an insult to Pryor and to poor people.

 Tom Long of The Detroit News wrote that the movie was "loud, crass, dumb and then even dumber."
 John Monaghan of the Detroit Free Press highlighted what he saw as an "off-putting" racial subtext that made him unable to enjoy the movie.

 Kevin Thomas of the Los Angeles Times gave it a positive review and called it "A funny, raucous action comedy, effectively teams Martin Lawrence and Steve Zahn in a film that's both laugh out loud funny and surprisingly subtle."